microsoft/SciStanPy/docs/_sources/index.rst.txt

    conda env create -f conda.yml
    conda activate scistanpy

-Once installed, you can start modeling!
-All SciStanPy models are built by inheriting from a base class that handles the underlying complexities of modeling--if you work with PyTorch, this will feel quite familiar.
+Compehensive documentation for the SciStanPy API can be found :doc:`here <api/index>`.
+For starting quickly, however, the most important modules and objects are :doc:`model <api/model/model>`, :doc:`parameters <api/model/components/parameters>`, and :doc:`operations <api/operations>`.
+Less frequently used, but also important, is the :doc:`constants <api/model/components/constants>` module.
+Follow the links for detailed API references.

+The :py:class:`~scistanpy.model.model.Model` object forms the backbone of all SciStanPy models, distributions defined in :doc:`parameters <api/model/components/parameters>` define those models' variables, :doc:`operations <api/operations>` define transformations of those variables, and :doc:`constants <api/model/components/constants>` provide fixed values used throughout the model.
+If you work with PyTorch, defining models in SciStanPy will feel quite familiar:

 .. code-block:: python